 Recycling

-The city of Aspen's Recycling Ordinance requires recycling be part of basic trash service for all residential, multi-family and commercial customers, and was the first in Colorado to include the commercial sector.
+The city of Aspen's Recycling Ordinance requires recycling to be part of basic trash service for all residential, multi-family, and commercial customers and was the first in Colorado to include the commercial sector.
 To encourage residents to recycle, the city has a "pay as you throw" policy, making the cost of a 64-gallon trash bin at least twice the cost of a 32-gallon trash bin.

 Cleaner Air and Better Transportation